srid/purescript-book-sources/chapter3.md

 In this chapter, we covered several new functional programming concepts:

-- The importance of immutable data and pure functions.
 - How to use the interactive mode PSCi to experiment with functions and test ideas.
 - The role of types as both a correctness tool, and an implementation tool.
 - The use of curried functions to represent functions of multiple arguments.